Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Preamble

 So, why would we need, or even benefit from, an internal representation?
-Is ``intelligence'' not possible in an analog setting?
+Is ``intelligence'' not possible in an ``analog'' setting?
 Or is {\em data analysis} necessary for cognition?
 If so, what would be the mathematical and computational principles that guide it?
+What if the task is not known; is a notion of representation still meaningful in the absence of a task?

-In the fields of Signal Processing, Image Processing, and Computer Vision, we routinely perform pre-processing of data { (filtering, sampling, anti-aliasing, edge detection, feature selection, segmentation, etc.)}, seemingly against the basic tenets of Information and Decision Theory.
-The latter would instead suggest an approach whereby images are fed directly into a ``black-box'' decision or control machine designed to optimize a (possibly very complex) cost functional.
-Such an approach would outperform one based on a generic, task-independent ``internal representation.''
-Should we then discard decades of work in attempting to infer such internal representations?
+In the fields of Signal Processing, Image Processing, and Computer Vision, we routinely torture the data { (filtering, sampling, anti-aliasing, edge detection, feature selection, segmentation, etc.)}, seemingly against the basic tenets of Information and Decision Theory.
+The Data Processing Inequality would instead suggest an approach whereby data are fed directly into a ``black-box'' decision or control machine designed to optimize a (possibly very complex) cost functional.\cut{ Such an approach would outperform one based on a generic, task-independent ``internal representation.''
+Should we then discard decades of work in attempting to infer such internal representations?}

-Of course, one could argue that data analysis in biological systems is not guided by any principle, but an accident due to the constraints imposed by biological hardware, as in \cite{turingMorphogenesis}, where Turing showed that (continuous) reaction-diffusion partial differential equations (PDEs) that govern ion concentrations in neurons exhibit discrete/discontinuous solutions.
-This is why the signal is encoded in discrete ``spikes,'' and thence information in discrete symbols.
-But if we want to build machines that interact intelligently with their surroundings and are not bound by the constraints of biological hardware, should we draw inspiration from biology, or can we do better by following the principles of Information and Decision Theory?
+One could argue that data analysis in biological systems is not guided by any optimality principle, but an accident due to the constraints imposed by biological hardware.
+In \cite{turingMorphogenesis}, Turing showed that (continuous) reaction-diffusion partial differential equations (PDEs) that govern ion concentrations in neurons exhibit discrete/discontinuous solutions.
+This may explain ``spikes'' in neuronal signals and perhaps from there symbols.
+But if we want to build machines that interact intelligently with their surroundings and are not bound by the constraints of biological hardware, should we draw inspiration from biology, or can we do better by following the principles of Information Theory? \\